kilbey-lyle/canine-coffee/testing.md

 - When on reduced screen sizes lines appear in between sections of the footer.
     - Bug **not reproducible**, error found in testing with chrome developer tools.
 Footer responsively tested on real mobile devices, no lines appear when UI scale down.
 - Default favicon should be replaced with styled favicon.
-    - favicon.png file added to root dir
+    - favicon.png file added to root dir.
+- Incorrect grammar in the why-3, we're barking mad, section of the home page.
+    - 'Our' text removed from why-3 paragraph element.
+- Fix menu introduction paragraph for grammar and spelling mistakes.
+    - Paragraph rewritten and updated

 #### Unresolved bugs